The Phantom Five

-The Phantom Five is the fifth (Note: While it is technically the band's sixth album, they do not count their covers album My Echo, My Shadow, My Covers, and Me as an official release.) studio album by the American rock band Awolnation.
+The Phantom Five is the fifth (Note: While it is technically the band's sixth album, they do not count their covers album My Echo, My Shadow, My Covers, and Me as a studio album.) studio album by the American rock band Awolnation.
 It was released on August 30, 2024.

 Background

 The first single from the album, "Panoramic View", was released on March 29, 2024.
 On May 23, 2024, the album's title and cover art were revealed.
 A week later, on May 31 the band released the single "Jump Sit Stand March", which features Emily Armstrong of the band Dead Sara, and later Linkin Park.
 According to Awolnation's frontman Aaron Bruno, the song is about "overstimulation and being frustrated with having to please everybody's virtues all at the same time."

 Bruno stated that The Phantom Five will most likely be the final Awolnation album, though he may still continue to write music for other projects.
 He described the record as "almost a 'greatest hits' album, in the sense that it offers something for everyone who has followed the band's arc in its celebrated, shape-shifting way."

 On July 19, the band released another single, "I Am Happy" featuring Del the Funky Homosapien.
 On the day the album was released, they released the single "Barbarian".